otland/docs/tutorial/setting-up-a-server.md

 You should now be able to connect to your website by typing \(127.0.0.1, localhost or the IP\) in your address bar on your browser.

+#### Website alternative \(MyAAC\)

+1. Download MyAAC from GitHub: [https://github.com/slawkens/myaac/releases/latest](https://github.com/slawkens/myaac/releases/latest).
+At the moment of writing, the latest available stable version is v0.8.12
+2. Extract the .zip file to your web directory \(Example: C:\UniServ\www \) Without modifying config.php, enter the website and follow the installation, during the installation MyAAC will install the database schema needed.
+3. When visiting the page for the first time, you may see a prompt about unknown IP.
+Copy the IP Address showed and paste it into install/ip.txt.

+If errors happens - you can visit official [MyAAC Docs](https://docs.my-aac.org/troubleshooting) - to try to get more informations.
+If you find issues, you can use [OtLand Support Forums](https://otland.net/forums/support.16/)